Feel like a homemaking failure? It’s OK … it’s not too late to start making changes one small step at a time.

 When it comes to homemaking, have you ever felt like a failure?

 I have … more often than I’d care to admit.

-I hear plenty of wives and moms talk about routines and systems, and I feel so inadequate.
+I hear plenty of wives and moms talk about routines and systems to help their homemaking happen like clockwork, and I feel so inadequate.

 When I do try to manage my day with a schedule, on paper it looks so promising!
 I just might be able to fit everything in, and keep my home running like a well-oiled machine.